grzegorznowak/molecule-provisioning-example/README.md

 * Redis server providing cache and sessions datasets connected with webservers

-All intra-server connections are maintained using simple mesh VPN, and the only public-facing interface are webservers' ones.
+All intra-server connections are maintained using simple mesh VPN, and the only public-facing interfaces are webservers' ones.

 1. we decided to use https://tinc-vpn.org/ for user-space mesh VPN on LXD clusters,
 2. and more to-the-core (and way faster) https://www.wireguard.com/ on actual DO droplets.